IVAN vanlife BLOGI

 Now, as we write this, we’ve been using a merino wool duvet cover as a summer blanket in both our van and home bed.
 We can confidently say—it works amazingly even in warm weather!

-No more damp, clammy beds, no more sticky-feeling travel sheets, no more waking up in the night from being too hot or too cold (which feels even worse in a van when fresh air is limited).
+No more damp, clammy beds, no more sticky-feeling travel sheets, no more waking up in the night from being too hot or too cold (which feels even worse in a van when fresh air can be limited).

 Now, we can keep the van cooler at night, save gas, and sleep like babies in a cloud of dreamy softness.